Can Biden's plans manufacture more US factory jobs?

 Can Biden’s plans manufacture more US factory jobs?

-WASHINGTON (AP) — President Joe Biden will be trying to connect with blue-collar workers when he travels to a truck factory in Pennsylvania on Wednesday to advocate for government investments and clean energy as ways to strengthen U.S. manufacturing.
-The president will tour the Lehigh Valley operations facility for Mack Trucks.
+WASHINGTON (AP) — President Joe Biden will try to connect with blue-collar workers when he travels to a truck factory in Pennsylvania to advocate for government investments and clean energy as ways to strengthen U.S. manufacturing.
+The Democrat will tour the Lehigh Valley operations facility for Mack Trucks on Wednesday.
 It’s a chance to touch base with the plant’s 2,500 workers, a majority of whom are unionized.
-Biden has made manufacturing jobs a priority and Democrats’ political future next year might hinge on whether he succeeds in reinvigorating a sector that has steadily lost jobs for more than four decades.
+Biden has made manufacturing jobs a priority.
+Democrats’ political future next year might hinge on whether Biden succeeds in reinvigorating a sector that has steadily lost jobs for more than four decades.